emqxarchive/emqx-docs-en/source/plugins.rst

     web.hook.rule.message.deliver.1      = {"action": "on_message_deliver"}
     web.hook.rule.message.acked.1        = {"action": "on_message_acked"}

-Lua plugin
+Lua Plugin
 -----------

 `emqx_lua_hook`_ sends all events and messages to the specified Lua function.
 See its README for specific use.

-Retainer plugin
+Retainer Plugin
 ---------------

 `emqx_retainer`_  is set to start by default and provides Retained type message support for EMQ X. It stores the Retained messages for all topics in the cluster's database and posts the message when the client subscribes to the topic

-Retainer plugin configuration
+Retainer Plugin Configuration
 :::::::::::::::::::::::::::::::

 etc/plugins/emqx_retainer.conf: